 Also, be aware that not all tests will have a statistically significant result.
 This did not mean that you failed; it just means it doesn’t make a big difference.
 Find another aspect that can be tested and test again.
 One last thing to remember: don’t trust your gut—trust the results!
 Your personal preference might not be the best approach to take, which is where the science of A/B testing is so helpful.

-A/B testing is an ongoing process.
+What one test determines to be most effective may not be the case down the road, so A/B testing should become an ongoing process for your campaign.
 Each time you test, you take any knowledge you gain and try to apply that in the future.
 As you write more content, create more landing pages or make changes to your website, A/B testing can help you see what is working so you can improve your marketing efforts.